I am looking for a Nanny. How to find a good nanny agency ?

 So, what to look for in a good agency…

-1. There are some basic steps which all nanny agencies should be completing.
+1. There are some basic steps that all nanny agencies should be completing.
 But make sure your agency does, and do not assume they are.

 Make sure the agency: